 - Once peeled, cut the cassava vertically in quarters to expose the fibrous, wood-like center in them.
 Slice the fiber off and discard.

 - Wash the cassava pieces and drain.
 Using a grater, shred the cassava and either place them on a bowl if you are using them immediately, or place them in sealed bags and refrigerate for up to overnight until you are ready to make the cake.

 I have to admit, the shredding of the cassava is the most work you will ever do for this cake.
 It can take up a lot of time especially if you have little kids who need you badly after every 5 minutes ( hey, that’s me!).
 I did this step one day ahead and I recommend that you do that too so on baking day, everything is a breeze!

 Yes, you can.
 Frozen grated cassava can be found in Asian supermarkets.
 This way you can skip the work and straight to the easy part.

 How to Make Cassava Cake?

 Simply mix together in a large bowl, the grated cassava, the sugar, coconut milk, cheddar cheese and butter until they are thoroughly incorporated.

 Pour mixture into a 9-inch springform pan and bake at 350 F for 1 hour or until the cake is set.
 The surface should have no more liquid and there are some spots of brown on the surface.

-While the cake base is baking, make the topping.
-Simply combine flour and water until smooth, then add coconut milk and condensed milk and stir.
+- Combine flour and water until smooth.
+Add coconut milk and condensed milk and stir.
 Let this stand while waiting for the cake base to be done.